 Car accidents can occur at any time and at any place- without warning.
 While accidents can happen in a split second, the seconds after are the ones that change your life forever.
 It is now prime vacation season and if you have an upcoming trip coming up with your family, we want you to know the best tips for safe travel.
-Today we want you to take 5 minutes of out your day to read all of our tips from Walker Wallace Law, so that you can feel safe and protected while on the road this summer.
+Today we want you to take 5 minutes of your day to read all of our tips from Walker Wallace Law so that you can feel safe and protected while on the road this summer.

 5 Travel Tips To Follow This Summer